 Southborough’s Public Works posted an update on tree removals taking place in town today.
 Anyone driving on Stub Toe Lane and Gilmore Road is warned to be safe while driving through the work zones.

 Last year, the Select Board and Planning Board agreed on many trees throughout Town as confirmed dead or unsafe and should be removed.
-At Planning Board chair Meme Lutrell’s request, the removals were to wait until at least fall, after nesting season was over.
+At Planning Board chair Meme Luttrell’s request, the removals were to wait until at least fall, after nesting season was over.

 The trees were added to a pre-existing list of dead trees that were already approved for removals.